Fire It Up (Joe Cocker album)

-Fire It Up is the twenty-second and final studio album by Joe Cocker, released on 6 November 2012 by Sony/Columbia in Europe.
+Fire It Up is the twenty-second and final studio album by English singer Joe Cocker, released on 6 November 2012 by Sony/Columbia in Europe.
 It was recorded at Emblem Studios Calabasas, California and, like Cocker's previous album, Hard Knocks, it was produced by Matt Serletic.
 The album was released as a regular jewel case edition as well as a premium edition with an additional DVD.